Skip to content

 Prerequisites

-You should install kubectl, the Kubernetes command line tool, on your local computer.
-Then, you will be able to issue commands against your clusters.
+On your local computer, you should make sure you have kubectl, the Kubernetes command line tool.
+As soon as you do, you may issue commands against your clusters.
 To install kubectl, follow the official documentation.

 Extracting the kubeconfig file

-To get a kubeconfig file for a shoot cluster, in the Cleura Cloud Management Panel click on the cluster row to expand its properties and go to the KubeConfig tab.
+To get a kubeconfig file for a shoot cluster, in the Cleura Cloud Management Panel click on the cluster row to bring its properties into full view and go to the KubeConfig tab.

 Notice that you may set the duration of the kubeconfig file validity.